 Broward County Athletic Association (BCAA)

 Broward County Athletic Association (BCAA) is the largest high school athletic conference in Broward County and the second largest in the state of Florida.
 The BCAA is a unit of the School Board of Broward County overseeing 24 sports programs at member high schools.
-The BCAA is comprised of 29 public schools, two private schools and two charter schools for a total of 33 schools under the BCAA umbrella.
+The BCAA is comprised of 29 public schools, three private schools and two charter schools for a total of 34 schools under the BCAA umbrella.

 The BCAA recognizes the importance and value of education.
 The term “student athlete” recognizes the importance of being a student first, with athletic endeavors second.
 All student athletes must maintain a minimum of a 2.0 GPA.
 Students who fall below this standard are ineligible to play.